• About

 Goat cheese tasting flights can sell out early in the day.
 If that is on your wish list, be sure to stop in early (or reserve a tour and tasting flight ahead of time).

-If you’re into learning about spirits (the kind you can drink), I recommend taking a tour of the Ocean Vodka Farm to learn about the unique and sustainable ways their products are made.
+If you’re into learning about spirits (the kind you can drink), I recommend a spirits tasting at the Ocean Vodka Farm to learn about the unique and sustainable ways their products are made.

 Not only do they process their vodka with deep ocean water, it is also distilled using locally-grown sugarcane.
-Part of the tour is to examine the different types of sugarcane they experiment with that are grown on the property (I had no idea there were so many varieties).
-At the end of the tour, they’ll also walk you through a tasting!
+When we took a tour here, we got to learn all about the different types of sugarcane they experiment with that are grown on the property.
+I had no idea there were so many varieties!

 There is also now a café at the distillery!
-After your tour and tasting, you can grab some food and cocktails, and enjoy the beautiful views of the island.
+After your tasting, you can grab some food and cocktails, and enjoy the beautiful views of the island.

 7. Taste Spirits at Hali’imaile Distillery